What does the Living Wage mean to you?

 Takeaways and Reflections

-We've done our best to validate all costs based on locally accessed data.
-We followed a province-wide formula to see how we compare to other communities, while knowing there are many quirks in our local economy that don’t readily compare to other places.
+However, we're confident in validating all costs based on locally accessed data.
+We followed a province-wide formula to see how we compare to other communities while knowing there are many quirks in our local economy that don’t readily compare to other places.
 At a time when the cost of living is making headlines, we’re thankful to have a localized tool to inspire discussion about what it really costs to live in these communities we call home.

 Contact colin@clayoquotbiosphere.org with any questions or to set up a chat.
 He'd be happy to connect with you!